chainwayxyz/token-bridge/README.md

 5. Set the peers for both ends of the bridge:
 ```
-forge script ./script/bridge_deploy/USDCSrcBridgeSetPeer.s.sol --private-key <ETH_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
+forge script ./script/bridge_deploy/USDCSrcBridgeSetPeer.s.sol --private-key <SRC_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast

-forge script ./script/bridge_deploy/USDCDestBridgeSetPeer.s.sol --private-key <CITREA_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
+forge script ./script/bridge_deploy/USDCDestBridgeSetPeer.s.sol --private-key <DEST_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
 ```

 ### 3. Testing USDC Bridge
-1. Test the deployment by running the test script which sends 1 cent from Ethereum to Citrea, you need to have some USDC on Ethereum for this:
+1. Test the deployment by running the test script which sends 1 cent from source chain to destination chain, you need to have some USDC on source chain for this:
 ```
 forge script ./script/test/USDCBridgeMintTest.s.sol --private-key <ANY_PRIVATE_KEY> --broadcast
 ```

 2. If the script is successful, search for the `send` transaction (the other one is approval) in the output of the script on LayerZero Scan.
-Wait for the destination transaction hash, look it up on Citrea Explorer, and confirm that Citrea USDC was minted to the address associated with the private key used above.
+Wait for the destination transaction hash, look it up on destination chain explorer, and confirm that destination chain USDC was minted to the address associated with the private key used above.

-3. Similarly, run the test script which sends 1 cent from Citrea to Ethereum, you need to have some bridged USDC on Citrea for this:
+3. Similarly, run the test script which sends 1 cent from destination chain to source chain, you need to have some bridged USDC on destination chain for this:

 ```
 forge script ./script/test/USDCBridgeBurnTest.s.sol --private-key <ANY_PRIVATE_KEY> --broadcast
 ```

 4. If the script is successful, search for the `send` transaction (the other one is approval) in the output of the script on LayerZero Scan.
-Wait for the destination transaction hash, look it up on Ethereum Explorer, and confirm that USDC was burned from Citrea and 1 cent was sent to the address associated with the private key used above.
+Wait for the destination transaction hash, look it up on source chain explorer, and confirm that USDC was burned from destination chain and 1 cent was sent to the address associated with the private key used above.

 ### 4. Upgrading the USDC Bridge for Circle takeover

 1. Upgrade the USDC bridge contracts to the Circle takeover version by running the upgrade script from respective proxy admin owners:

 ```
-forge script ./script/for_circle_takeover/prepare_takeover/USDCDestBridgePrepareTakeover.s.sol --private-key <CITREA_USDC_BRIDGE_PROXY_ADMIN_OWNER_PRIVATE_KEY> --broadcast
+forge script ./script/for_circle_takeover/prepare_takeover/USDCDestBridgePrepareTakeover.s.sol --private-key <DEST_USDC_BRIDGE_PROXY_ADMIN_OWNER_PRIVATE_KEY> --broadcast

-forge script ./script/for_circle_takeover/prepare_takeover/USDCSrcBridgePrepareTakeover.s.sol --private-key <ETH_USDC_BRIDGE_PROXY_ADMIN_OWNER_PRIVATE_KEY> --broadcast
+forge script ./script/for_circle_takeover/prepare_takeover/USDCSrcBridgePrepareTakeover.s.sol --private-key <SRC_USDC_BRIDGE_PROXY_ADMIN_OWNER_PRIVATE_KEY> --broadcast
 ```

-2. Set Circle's address so they can perform the USDC burn action on Ethereum end of the bridge:
+2. Set Circle's address so they can perform the USDC burn action on source chain end of the bridge:

 ```
-SRC_BRIDGE_CIRCLE_ADDRESS=<ADDRESS_GIVEN_BY_CIRCLE> forge script ./script/for_circle_takeover/USDCSrcBridgeSetCircle.s.sol --private-key <ETH_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
+SRC_BRIDGE_CIRCLE_ADDRESS=<ADDRESS_GIVEN_BY_CIRCLE> forge script ./script/for_circle_takeover/USDCSrcBridgeSetCircle.s.sol --private-key <SRC_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
 ```

 3. Pause both ends of the bridge, should be called by respective bridge owners:

 ```
-forge script ./script/for_circle_takeover/pause/USDCDestBridgePause.s.sol --private-key <CITREA_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
+forge script ./script/for_circle_takeover/pause/USDCDestBridgePause.s.sol --private-key <DEST_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast

-forge script ./script/for_circle_takeover/pause/USDCSrcBridgePause.s.sol --private-key <ETH_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
+forge script ./script/for_circle_takeover/pause/USDCSrcBridgePause.s.sol --private-key <SRC_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
 ```

 4. Transfer the proxy admin of USDC to Circle's given address:

 ```
-CIRCLE_USDC_PROXY_ADMIN=<ADDRESS_GIVEN_BY_CIRCLE> forge script ./script/for_circle_takeover/USDCProxyAdminTransfer.s.sol --private-key <CITREA_USDC_BRIDGE_PROXY_ADMIN_OWNER_PRIVATE_KEY> --broadcast
+CIRCLE_USDC_PROXY_ADMIN=<ADDRESS_GIVEN_BY_CIRCLE> forge script ./script/for_circle_takeover/USDCProxyAdminTransfer.s.sol --private-key <DEST_USDC_BRIDGE_PROXY_ADMIN_OWNER_PRIVATE_KEY> --broadcast
 ```

 5. Transfer USDC's ownership to a contract that Circle can later use to retrieve the ownership of USDC, `USDC_ROLES_HOLDER_OWNER` should be in our control:

 ```
-USDC_ROLES_HOLDER_OWNER=<OWNER_ADDRESS> forge script ./script/for_circle_takeover/USDCTransferOwner.s.sol --private-key <CITREA_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
+USDC_ROLES_HOLDER_OWNER=<OWNER_ADDRESS> forge script ./script/for_circle_takeover/USDCTransferOwner.s.sol --private-key <DEST_USDC_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
 ```

 6. Set the Circle's address in `USDCRolesHolder` contract: